DarkChenu/Darkz-Bot/README.md

 1. Click the **"Launch in GitHub Codespaces"** button above.
 2. Sign in with your GitHub account if needed.
-3. Choose your forked repository (`DANUWA-MD`) to open in a new Codespace.
+3. Choose your forked repository (`DARKZ-MD`) to open in a new Codespace.
 4. Wait for GitHub to set up your development environment.
 5. In the terminal, install dependencies using: